 • KEYNOTE SPEAKERS

 Professor Dr. Kai-Uwe Schrogl is since 2016 the President of the International Institute of Space Law (IISL), the global association of space lawyers from more than 50 countries.
 He served from 2014 to 2016 as Chair of the Legal Subcommittee of the United Nations Committee on the Peaceful Uses of Outer Space.
-Kai-Uwe Schrogl works for the European Space Agency ESA as Special Advisor for Political Affairs.
-He has written or co-edited 20 books and more than 140 articles, reports and papers in the fields of space policy and law.
+Kai-Uwe Schrogl works for the European Space Agency ESA as Special Advisor for Political Affairs, He has written or co-edited 20 books and more than 140 articles, reports and papers in the fields of space policy and law.

-« How can we preserve the night sky ?
-Legal and policy considerations »
+How can we preserve the night sky?
+Legal and policy considerations

-Professor Schrogl's talk “How can we preserve the night sky?
-Legal and policy considerations” will deal with the threats to the night sky through light pollution, which laws and regulations are already in place and what additional new rules we should establish to further be able to conduct ground-based astronomy and to maintain the night sky for humans and animals.
+Professor Dr.Schrogl’s talk will deal with the threats to the night sky through light pollution, which laws and regulations are already in place and what additional new rules we should establish to further be able to conduct ground-based astronomy and to maintain the night sky for humans and animals

-« Planetariums: 100 Years Communicating Astronomy with the Public»
+Planetariums: 100 Years Communicating Astronomy with the Public

-ms engineer and astronomer, Commander of the National Order of the Lion (The Order of the Lion is the highest distinction in Senegal), Maram KAIRE has become, since May 14, 2021, the first Senegalese to have his name attributed to an object of the Solar System with the naming of the asteroid (35462) Maramkaire by the International Astronomical Union.
+Systems engineer and astronomer, Commander of the National Order of the Lion (The Order of the Lion is the highest distinction in Senegal), Maram KAIRE has become, since May 14, 2021, the first Senegalese to have his name attributed to an object of the Solar System with the naming of the asteroid (35462) Maramkaire by the International Astronomical Union.
 Ranked in December 2022 by JEUNE AFRIQUE Magazine among “THE 30 WHO MAKE THE AFRICA OF TOMORROW”, He also entered, in 2021, the prestigious ranking of “500 most influential Africans in the world”.
 Maram KAIRE is the first African to receive, in 2023, the Marcel MOYE Prize from the Société Astronomique de France.

 Between 2018 and 2021, he coordinated three (3) important NASA missions carried out in Senegal for stellar occultations by asteroids.
 This, as part of the NEW HORIZONS and LUCY space missions, which will visit, between 2025 and 2033, a group of 8 Trojan asteroids.
 He is a former Technical Advisor to the Minister of Higher Education, Research and Innovation, launched the project for the first Senegalese satellite in 2016 and is behind the creation of the Senegalese Agency for Space Studies (ASES) in 2023, of which he was appointed Director General by the President of the Republic of Senegal.